Becoming an Ohio Medical Marijuana Patient

-The Citizen Loyalty Program allows patients to redeem points for approved accessories and gear.
+The Citizen Rewards Program allows patients to redeem points for approved accessories and gear.
 Each dollar spent earns you a point.
-Points never expire and as the list of approved products expand, points go further.
+Make your money go further at The Citizen!

 We are ONLY able to provide refunds for returns due to the following:

 - State-issued product recall